kammitama5/kammitama5.github.io/_posts/2017-4-16-Sunday-April-16th.md

 - I actually spent until 1 this morning looking at Lisp NYC's "Lambda Equivalence" talk by Jay Sulzberger.
 It's really fascinating, even though some parts are hard to follow.
 However, I was able to understand a good portion of it!
 He even did talk about alpha and beta reduction, which is amazing!

-Other things he talks about that in which I'm highly interested in learning more about:
+Other things he talks about in which I'm highly interested in learning more about:

 - Abelian groups